Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Experimental Results

 \subsection{Single Step Simulation Result}

 We exclusively use the demonstrations collected by the authors of the \texttt{RoboCasa} paper to ensure reproducibility.
 For single-step tasks, we reduce the variation in the demonstrations by filtering to keep only one variant of fixture per task, such as those \texttt{OpenSingleDoor} demonstrations with a cabinet that opens to the left.
 At test time, we also only generate environment with reduced task variation.
 Each task still have some randomness such as object initial poses.
-Table~\ref{tb:sim_result} shows the result of the proposed method by learning from 5-10 demonstrations per task: \textit{Proposed w/o monitoring} removes the online predicate monitoring component by executing the learned policies in sequence. \textit{Proposed w/ DP} shows \methodname{} when the low level policy is replaced by state-input U-Net-based Diffusion Policy (DP).
+Table~\ref{tb:sim_result} shows the result of the proposed method by learning from 5-10 demonstrations per task: \textit{Proposed w/o monitoring} removes online maintain/effect checking and replanning, executing the policies in open loop once the initial symbolic plan is produced. \textit{Proposed w/ DP} shows \methodname{} when the low level policy is replaced by state-input U-Net-based Diffusion Policy (DP).

 \methodname{} correctly segments trajectories and identifies the object in motion.
 The VLM is almost always able to determine the reference object correctly.
 For \texttt{RoboCasa} tasks, we take the identified $\objint$ and $\objref$ and select the most frequent assignment across demonstrations, which yields perfect accuracy.
 Goal is specified by abstracting the symbolic state at the end of the majority of demonstrations.
 Failure cases arise primarily in PnP tasks, where the randomly generated containers are sometimes too tall (e.g., a salad bowl).
 In such cases, the arm carrying the item collides with the container, causing task failure.